nullpomino/nullpomino/airanks_readme_en.txt

 Finally, to use ranksAI, or any other AI in Nullpomino, start Nullpomino, pick the config menu, then AI setting and change AI type to RanksAI

+3. Who did this ?

+You can contact me at this address :

+olivier.vidal1@gmail.com

+Thanks to myndzi, Zircean and Poochy for their help.